catalinberta/SpriteAnimJS/README.md

 @Prop2: {integer} - Single frame height

-@Prop3: {element} - Image element of spritesheet, preferrably preloaded
+@Prop3: {element} - Image element of spritesheet, must be preloaded

 @Prop4: {integer} - Number of frames per second to run the spritesheet, defaults to 30